 The tests carried out on unmatched samples include; Wilcoxon rank-sum test and Kruskal-Wallis test.

-Interval data can be interpreted using the two main statistical methods of analysis, namely; descriptive statistics.
-The method used depends on the nature of the investigation being carried out.
+Interval data can be interpreted using the two main statistical methods of analysis, namely; descriptive and inferential statistics.
+The interval data analysis method used depends on the nature of the investigation being carried out.